Statelessness is the political weapon of a colonial project that fragments and displaces a nation

 TREATMENT OF PALESTINIANS UNDER INTERNATIONAL LAW

-Article 1D of the 1951 Refugee Convention explicitly excludes refugees who receive protection or assistance from a UN agency other than UNHCR.
-The only currently existing UN agency that could apply here is UNRWA.
-Therefore, as outlined in the UNHCR Handbook on the 1951 Convention, Article 1D only excludes Palestinians residing in the specific areas of UNRWA operation and who are receiving protection or assistance from UNRWA, and all other Palestinian refugees are entitled to refugee status under the Refugee Convention.
-Article 1D of the Refugee Convention also contains an ‘inclusion’ clause, stating that if UNRWA protection or assistance has ceased, the former UNRWA recipient is automatically entitled to the benefits of the Refugee Convention.
+Article 1D of the 1951 Refugee Convention specifies that individuals who already receive protection or assistance from a UN agency other than UNHCR are excluded from refugee status under the Convention.
+At present, the only UN agency to which this applies is UNRWA and so, as outlined in the UNHCR Handbook on the 1951 Convention, Article 1D excludes Palestinians residing in the specific areas of UNRWA operation and who are receiving protection or assistance from UNRWA.
+All other Palestinian refugees are entitled to refugee status under the Refugee Convention (including in cases where UNRWA protection or assistance has ceased).
 The 1954 Statelessness Convention was drafted as a sister instrument to the Refugee Convention and includes a similar exclusion clause to Article 1D in its Article 1(2)(i).
-The 1954 Convention lacks an inclusion clause, and so Palestinians who are eligible for assistance from UNRWA when its assistance to them ceases fall back into the protection of the Refugee Convention rather than the Statelessness Convention.

-While the establishment of a Palestinian state is presented as a pathway to justice, the reality is that – for decades – the majority of political processes and “peace plans” have repeatedly imposed externally crafted “solutions” that prioritise geopolitical interests over the inalienable rights of Palestinians.
-A legitimate Palestinian state must be the product of Palestinian collective will, reflecting the demands, priorities, and aspirations of Palestinians as a nation, and grounded in the inalienable right to self-determination recognised under international law.
-Only the Palestinian people, wherever they reside and regardless of their current legal status, have the right to determine its borders, governance structures and sovereign authority – free from external imposition or coercion.
+For decades, peace processes and “solutions” have centred on statehood as an abstract diplomatic goal, while evading the realities of exile and continued forced displacement.
+A legitimate path to Palestinian self-determination must be rooted in the collective will of the Palestinian people themselves, reflecting the demands, priorities, and aspirations of Palestinians as a nation, and grounded in the inalienable rights to self-determination and return recognised under international law.
+Only Palestinians, wherever they reside and regardless of their current legal status, have the right to determine their borders, governance, and sovereignty, free from external imposition or coercion.

-Most critically, such a state must enshrine and implement the Palestinian right of return, ensuring that refugees displaced during the 1948 Palestinian Nakba and in subsequent and ongoing waves of forced displacement, can return to their homeland, reclaim their property, and live free from systems of domination and segregation.
-UN General Assembly Resolution 194 (III), adopted in 1948, affirmed that Palestinian refugees wishing to return and live peacefully should be allowed to do so promptly, and that compensation be provided to those who chose not to return or suffered property loss.
-Israel opposed recognizing this right from the outset and pledged to block refugee return.
+Crucially, the exercise of self-determination cannot be separated from the Palestinian right of return.
+Refugees displaced during the 1948 Palestinian Nakba and subsequent and ongoing waves of forced displacement, must be able to return to their homeland, reclaim their property, and live free from systems of domination and segregation.
+UNGA Resolution 194 (III), adopted in 1948, affirmed that the displaced Palestinian population wishing to return and live peacefully should be allowed to do so promptly, and that compensation be provided to those who chose not to return or suffered property loss.
+Israel opposed recognising this right from the outset and pledged to block refugee return.
 It prevented attempts by attacking Palestinians in refugee camps as part of a broader resettlement policy led by its 'transfer committee'.
 In 1954, with the ‘Prevention of Infiltration Law’, Israel even made Palestinian return a criminal offence.
-To this day, Palestinians have been systematically denied the right of return while facing successive rounds of forced displacement, leaving more than X million Palestinians uprooted from their homeland and living as refugees or internally displaced persons.
+To this day, Palestinians have been systematically denied the right of return to historic Palestine, while facing successive rounds of forced displacement, leaving more than nine million Palestinians uprooted from their homeland and living as refugees or internally displaced persons.
 Recognition without repatriation risks reducing Palestinian statehood to an abstraction, divorced from the lived realities of forced displacement, exile, and denial of rights.
-Without the right of return, “statehood” risks becoming a mechanism for legitimising permanent dispossession, rather than a vehicle for freedom and liberation.
+The Palestinian right of return has been described as “sacred, legal, and possible.
+For Palestinian refugees and internally displaced persons, it is not merely a legal entitlement but a foundational aspect of identity and the collective memory of dispossession.
+Denying this right not only entrenches statelessness but also severs the intrinsic bond between people, land, and sovereignty.
+In doing so, it obstructs the realisation of Palestinian statehood and the broader process of decolonisation, making the struggle for self-determination inseparable from the struggle for return.

 VOICES & EXPERIENCES